heptarch/heptarch.github.io/drafts/demon.md

 It is bleeding to death.

-Twelve flies break off from the swarm and dance into an icosahedral web around their quarry.
+Twelve flies break off from the swarm and dance into an icosahedral web around the dying spider.
-Slowly, with ritual symmetry, they fold up space around their quarry: a letter sealed and despatched to the future.
+Slowly, with ritual symmetry, they converge on their quarry, folding up space as they go: a letter sealed and despatched to the future.

 <p align="center">
   ⁂